tlstyer/acquire/protocolDesign.md

 - log time
 - game number
 - number of user IDs and usernames
-- number of game states
+- number of game states per player and watcher
 - number of chat messages

 Game setup action: